 - H_D 403 [CAPS] – Families in Poverty

 - H_D 405 – Gerontology

 - MGMT 301* – Principles of Management and Organization

 - H_D 497 – Professional Preparation Seminar

 - H_D 498 – Field Placement (180 hours of work on site)

-*Should only be taken if students are planning a management career in the field of aging
+*Should only be taken if the student is planning a management career in the field of aging

 The maximum number of credit hours earned at other institutions that may apply towards a WSU certificate shall not exceed ¼ of the total number of credit hours required for the certificate.

 At the beginning of the student’s final semester of coursework, the student should apply for the certificate through myWSU.
 This will notify the Registrar’s Office to confer the certificate.
 Here’s how: From the myWSU Student Homepage, select Academic Advising, then Apply to Graduate.
 The certificate should display as an option to select to Apply for Graduation.
 Certificates require a separate graduation application and are mailed separately from diplomas.